 If you want to deduct your telephone expenses for your home office, here is what you need to know:

 If you have only one telephone line in your home, you cannot deduct the use of the phone line for local calls, since that is not "exclusive" use of the line, under IRS regulations.
 But you can deduct any long-distance business calls you make on the line.
-Be sure to save your phone receipts so you can show the detail on the specific calls made, if you are audited.
+Be sure to save your phone receipts so you can show the detail on the specific calls made if you are audited.

-- If you have separate business and personal phone lines
+If you have separate business and personal phone lines:

-- If you use a cell phone for business
+If you use a cell phone for business:

 You can deduct expenses for a cell phone used exclusively for business in the same way as a wired phone.
-If you have only one cell phone and you use it for both business and personal calls, check with your tax adviser on deductibility.
+If you have only one cell phone and you use it for both business and personal calls, check with your tax professional on deductibility.

 Limits on Home Office Business Deductions

-Even if your home office and the business expenses associated with that office are otherwise deductible, your deductions may be limited, if your gross business income is less than the total amount of your business deductions.
-From IRS Publication 587 (2007), here is the detail of this limitation:
+Even if your home office and the business expenses associated with that office are otherwise deductible, your deductions may be limited,

 Your deduction of otherwise nondeductible expenses, such as insurance, utilities, and depreciation (with depreciation taken last) is limited to the gross income from the business use of your home minus the sum of the following: